Phase diagram for a single flexible Stockmayer polymer at zero field: Introduction

-Further technological improvements allowed the use of nanoparticles with sizes below $50nm$ that form mesoscopic one-dimensional structures\cite{2009-zhou, 2007-keng, 2007-bowles, 2008-benkoski, 2007-benkoski-jacs, 2007-benkoski-lm, 2006-benkoski}.
-Very recently, Benkoski et al.\cite{2010-benkoski,2011-benkoski} have reported the optical visualisation of small ferromagnetic cobalt nanoparticles ($23.5nm$) organised into microscopic one-dimensional chains without needing to resort to templates or multiple fabrication steps.
-Those filaments can be attached to a surface and form brush-like structures by conveniently arranging some magnets along the surface\cite{2010-benkoski,2012-breidenich}.
-Very recently, Sarkar and Mandal \cite{2012-sarkar} have performed a noteworthy synthesis of magnetic chains using DNA as a template on which they directly grow the magnetic nanoparticles with sizes ranging between $7$ and $17$ nanometers.
-The particles remain anchored to the DNA, and the whole system behaves as a magnetic filament.
+The path towards the synthesis of such permanent magnetic filaments has been possible thanks to a progressive increase in the abilities to control the size of magnetic colloids and the nature of bonds between the colloidal particles \cite{2011-sanchez,2011-wang,2007-martinez-pedrero, 2008-martinez-pedrero,2008-liu,2007-evans,2011-benkoski,2012-breidenich}.
+Among all studies we note the very recent work of Sarkar and Mandal \cite{2012-sarkar} who have performed the synthesis of magnetic chains using DNA as a template on which they have directly grown the magnetic nanoparticles with sizes ranging between $7$ and $17$ nanometers.
 It is also worthwhile to point out that there have been successful attempts by Zhou et al. to lock and preserve the structural conformations of filaments made of magnetic cobalt nanocolloids of $20nm$ in size\cite{2009-zhou}.
-Goubault\cite{2005-goubault} et al. have achieved the synthesis of flexible magnetic filaments by the simple procedure of bridging the surfactant layers that ferrofluid particles carry adsorbed on top of their surface in presence of an external magnetic field.
-Once the bridging has occurred, the filaments are irreversibly formed and the external magnetic field can be removed.
+Goubault\cite{2005-goubault} et al. have achieved the synthesis of flexible magnetic filaments by the simple procedure of bridging the surfactant layers carried by ferrofluid particles adsorbed on top of their surface in the presence of an external magnetic field.
+Once the bridging has occurred, the particles are irreversibly linked and the external magnetic field can be removed.